Atlantic City, New Jersey: Legalized gambling

-In an effort at revitalizing the city, New Jersey voters in 1976 passed a referendum, approving casino gambling for Atlantic City; this came after a 1974 referendum on legalized gambling failed to pass.
+In an effort to revitalize the city, New Jersey voters in 1976 passed a referendum approving casino gambling for Atlantic City; this came after a 1974 referendum on legalized gambling failed to pass.
 Immediately after the legislation passed, the owners of the Chalfonte-Haddon Hall Hotel began converting it into the Resorts International.
 It was the first legal casino in the eastern United States when it opened on May 26, 1978.

-Other casinos were soon constructed along the Boardwalk and, later, in the marina district for a total of nine today.
+Other casinos were soon constructed along the Boardwalk and, later, in the marina district.
 The introduction of gambling did not, however, quickly eliminate many of the urban problems that plagued Atlantic City.
 Many people have suggested that it only served to exacerbate those problems, as attested to by the stark contrast between tourism intensive areas and the adjacent impoverished working-class neighborhoods.

-While Atlantic City has been less popular than Las Vegas as a gambling city in the United States, other events such as live music, boxing matches, and performances like Cirque du Soleil became popular at hotel casinos.
 Mike Tyson fought most of his fights in Atlantic City in the 1980s, which helped Atlantic City achieve national attention as a gambling resort and vacation destination.
+Other entertainment, including sporting matches and live music, became popular at hotel casinos.

 Several highrise condominiums were built for use as permanent residences or second homes.
-By end of the decade, it was one of the most popular tourist destinations in the United States.
+By the end of the decade, it was one of the most popular tourist destinations in the United States.